Skip to content

 Orzo Salad Recipe

 This orzo salad is so tasty and such an easy side dish to whip up quickly.
 It has become one of my favorite pasta salad recipes and a dish that guests love.
-It’s so fresh, vibrant and has all of those classic Mediterranean flavors that taste so delicious.
+It’s so fresh and vibrant with classic Mediterranean flavors that taste so delicious.

 I adapted this recipe from Giada’s cookbook.
-The main thing that I changed was that I only made half of the dressing, used less onion and added more tomatoes.
+I only made half of the lemon dressing, used less onion and added more tomatoes.
+It’s the perfect addition to any summer meal or try it with a bowl of chicken orzo soup year-round!

 Salad Ingredients